 Advance Tax is NOT applicable when

-- From AY 2013-14 – A senior citizen (resident individual who is 60 yrs or more) who does not have any income from business & profession, is not liable to pay advance tax.
+- A senior citizen (the resident individual who is 60 yrs or more) who do not have any income from business & profession, does not have to pay advance tax.
+This change was introduced from AY 2013-14.
+More details at Senior Citizen : Income and Tax

 Why Pay Advance Tax?